hanshasselberg/i0rek.github.io/_drafts/spot.md

 You can query the status of every spot instance request and it will also tell you about soon to be terminated or terminated instances.
 We are actively monitoring and alerting on that as well even when seems to be redundant.
 It is important to know about every aspect about it and it might catch something we overlooked in another place.

-## Monitoring the spot instance price
+## Monitoring spot instance prices

 In order to avoid to end up spending more money because our bid is too high we monitor spot instance prices for every instances type and availability zone we are actively using.
 We are graphing that as well and we will trigger an alert if it ever exceeds the ondemand price.